pracheersrivastava/DQL-IDS/README.md

 > Developed by **Pracheer Srivastava, Saurav Chourasia, Sarthak Singh, Subeer Srivastava, Suchanda Dutta**
 B.Tech CSE (Cyber Security & Digital Forensics)
 VIT Bhopal University – April 2025

+## 📘 License
+This is a university academic project.
+For educational and non-commercial use only.

 ---